Samravp/AFL-Analysis/README.md

 ## Datasets
+### Please add password for postgresql before running the code in jupyter notebook
 We extracted our data by performing API calls, we used [Squiggle API](https://api.squiggle.com.au/#section_teams).
 The Squiggle API offers public access to raw data about AFL games and predictions made by popular online models.
 Query types we used are as per below;